ddkang1/smart-agent/README.md

 ```

 This script will:
-1. Create a `data` directory for the Python tool
+1. Create a `data` directory for the tool
 2. Create a `.env` file from the example template
 3. Prompt you for your OpenAI API key
 4. Guide you on how to run the agent